jaz303/ansible-roles/roles/runit-per-user-services/README.md

 ## Tasks

   * Creates `runit` service directory for user at `/home/$USER/service`
-  * Sets up the master runit instance to spawn the per-user task runner by creating a service at `/etc/service/user-$USER`
+  * Sets up the master `runit` instance to spawn the per-user task runner by creating a service directory at `/etc/service/user-$USER`

 ### Task Variables